0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

     For a reader node only set up reverse proxy - step 3

-    1. [Stake 100 K MPC tokens](https://browser.partisiablockchain.com/node-operation) including the 25 K for baker service
+    1. [Stake 100 K MPC tokens](https://browser.partisiablockchain.com/node-operation), this is including the 25K tokens for the baker service
     2. [Run baker node](run-a-baker-node.md)
     3. You have set up a reverse proxy.
 This includes:
         - Web domain with a valid SSL/TSL certificate for an https endpoint